Asbestos Exposure at Work

 Is Asbestos Regulated in the Workplace?

-The result was an updated version of the Occupational Safety and Health Act, which included an expanded list of requirements that companies must follow to protect the health of their workers.
+The result is an updated version of the Occupational Safety and Health Act.
+It expanded the list of requirements for companies to protect workers’ health.

 • Closer asbestos exposure monitoring, giving every employee the right to know what their exposure level is.